christosgalano/christosgalano.github.io/_posts/2022-12-09-wordpress-on-azure-deployment.md

 ---
 title: "WordPress on Azure: Part 3 - Deployment"
-excerpt: "In today’s blog post, we look into the deployment of our Azure infrastructure and the configuration of the application."
+excerpt: "In today's blog post, we look into the deployment of our Azure infrastructure and the configuration of the application."
 tagline: "Deploy the infrastructure with GitHub Actions"
 header:
   overlay_color: "#24292f"
-  teaser: assets/images/wordpress-on-azure/deployment.jpg
+  teaser: assets/images/azure/wordpress-on-azure/deployment.jpg
 categories:
   - github
 tags: